BaconBoyGit/nostos/README.md

     - [Questions](#questions)
     - [Scope of Work](#scope-of-work)
     - [Scoping Resources](#scoping-resources)

+## Project Description
+What is "Project Nostos"?
+What are the key components, and what do I need to do before running the project?
+All of these questions are covered in this section.

+### Overview

+### Structure

+### Configuring the Project

 ## Running the Project
 Information regarding dependencies, requirements, and commands used to build or run the project.
 To run this project, there is a private configuration file used by the back end.
 Without these files, you will be unable to successfully run the project.
 Please contact the respository owner for access to these files, or you can create your own.
 See [Database](#database) for more information on this.